seL4/docs/content_collections/_dependencies/sel4.md

 #### Ubuntu

-These instructions are intended for Ubuntu LTS versions 18.04, 20.04, and 22.04.
+These instructions are intended for Ubuntu LTS versions 20.04 and 22.04.

-> *Note for Ubuntu 18.04: we require a minimum CMake version of 3.12.0 while Ubuntu 18.04 contains 3.10.2.
-In order to correct this, a custom installation of CMake may be required which can be downloaded from: [https://cmake.org/download/](https://cmake.org/download/)*

 > As dependencies and packages may be frequently changed, deprecated or updated these instructions may become out of date.
 If you discover any missing dependencies and packages we welcome new [contributions](https://docs.sel4.systems/DocsContributing) to the page.